Kaliko525-tech/calculator/README.md

 moving on with HTML:

 adding all buttons for the basis of the calculator.

+17th may 2023:

+used css to format all the html to represent a calculator.

+18th may 2023:

+back to JS:

+need to hook up all the 'number' butons to display the numbers on the calcDisplay.
+I've completely forgotten how to do that though.
+I know it will require DOM manipulation so I will start there.